-Repurposing studies we reviewed find economics that are favorable but highly dependent on being able to determine battery condition, quality, and performance levels.
-For example, in 2015 the National Renewable Energy Laboratory (NREL) published a study on barriers to repurposing EV batteries.
-They find repurposing cost can be as low as \$20/kWh nameplate capacity and that second use batteries could last up to 10 years, but these results hinge on the ability to identify and exclude batteries with faulty cells.
-Similarly, Kamath et al (2020) find that EV batteries repurposed for stationary energy storage yield a lower levelized cost of electricity than new batteries, but that uncertainties in battery quality and availability need be addressed.
+Repurposing studies we reviewed find economics that are favorable but highly dependent on ability to determine battery condition, quality, and performance levels.

+For example, in 2015, National Renewable Energy Laboratory (NREL) researchers published a study on barriers to repurposing EV batteries.
+They find repurposing cost can be as low as \$20/kWh nameplate capacity and that second use batteries could last up to 10 years, but these results hinge on the ability to identify and exclude batteries with faulty cells (Neubauer et al. 2015).
+Similarly, (Kamath et al. 2020) find that EV batteries repurposed for stationary energy storage yield a lower levelized cost of electricity than new batteries, but that uncertainties in battery quality and availability need to be addressed.